aewallin/ppp-tools/README.md

 * GPSPACE available from https://github.com/CGS-GIS/GPSPACE Note that this repository is inclomplete.
 A repository that includes the missing IERS2010 code is e.g. https://github.com/aewallin/GPSPACE
+    * GPSPACE inputs should be RINEX v2.11 files.
+Newer RINEX v3 files can be converted to v2.11 with GFZRNX before processing.

 In addition to the GPS-PPP software some utilities may be required:
 * GFZRNX (https://gnss.gfz-potsdam.de/services/gfzrnx) for RINEX file splice, split, repair, format conversion (RINEX 2 to 3).
-As of 2025 Janyary the version is gfzrnx-2.1.9
+As of 2025 January the version is gfzrnx-2.1.9
 * RNXCMP, for decompressing Hatanaka compressed RINEX files, http://terras.gsi.go.jp/ja/crx2rnx.html, install to e.g. /usr/local/bin and verify that CRX2RNX is working with ```$ CRX2RNX -h```